Skip to Content

 GLG 1111 Physical Geology Laboratory

 Identification of minerals, sediments and rocks; interpretation of topographic maps and geologic maps.
-Laboratory must be taken concurrently with Physical Geology.
+This is a face-to-face laboratory and must be taken concurrently with Physical Geology.

 0 Credit Hours